The Chronicles of Narnia

-The Chronicles of Narnia is a series of seven high fantasy novels by British author C. S. Lewis.
-Illustrated by Pauline Baynes and originally published between 1950 and 1956, The Chronicles of Narnia has been adapted for radio, television, the stage, film and video games.
-The series is set in the fictional realm of Narnia, a fantasy world of magic, mythical beasts and talking animals.
+The Chronicles of Narnia is a series of seven portal fantasy novels by British author C. S. Lewis.
+Illustrated by Pauline Baynes and originally published between 1950 and 1956, the series is set in the fictional realm of Narnia, a fantasy world of magic, mythical beasts, and talking animals.
 It narrates the adventures of various children who play central roles in the unfolding history of the Narnian world.
 Except in The Horse and His Boy, the protagonists are all children from the real world who are magically transported to Narnia, where they are sometimes called upon by the lion Aslan to protect Narnia from evil.
 The books span the entire history of Narnia, from its creation in The Magician's Nephew to its eventual destruction in The Last Battle.

+C.S.
+Lewis's life and literary influences deeply shaped The Chronicles of Narnia.
+His childhood experiences—moving to a large house in Belfast, losing his mother at an early age, and attending English boarding schools—paralleled events and settings in Narnia, such as Lucy discovering the magical world or the Pevensies attending school.
+Lewis also drew extensively on mythology, medieval literature, and cosmology.
+Works like the Old Irish immrama inspired The Voyage of the Dawn Treader; Michael Ward's Planet Narnia suggests that each Narnia book corresponds to a medieval planet with symbolic traits.
+Lewis's reading of Plato, George MacDonald, Dante, and John Milton influenced themes, character archetypes, and moral lessons in the series, with elements of Christian theology interwoven through characters like Aslan, though Lewis preferred the term "supposition" over allegory.

+The books have had significant influence, shaping literature and popular culture.
+Writers such as Philip Pullman, J.K.
+Rowling, Katherine Paterson, and Lev Grossman drew inspiration from Narnia's worlds, characters, and narrative structures.
+The series has been adapted into television, film, radio, and stage productions, including the Walden Media film series and upcoming Netflix adaptations with Greta Gerwig.
+Narnia's cultural impact includes references in music, comics, and even contemporary media like Lost and fan fiction.
+Criticism of the series has focused on perceived inconsistencies, gender stereotyping, and racial representation, but defenders argue that female characters are often portrayed heroically and that themes of morality, courage, and imagination remain central, contributing to the series' lasting appeal.

-The Chronicles of Narnia is considered a classic of children's literature and is Lewis's best-selling work, having sold over 100 million copies in 47 languages.
+The Chronicles of Narnia is considered a classic of children's literature and is Lewis's best-selling work, having sold 120 million copies in 47 languages.
+The series has been adapted for radio, television, the stage, film, and video games.